Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 ## Chord analysis parameters

-These are the parameters of the chord logic algorithm, the default settings are the most widely used, so if I want to explain what they mean, I may need to understand my algorithm first, so I will explain this part later when I introduce it
+These are the parameters of the chord logic algorithm, the default settings are the most widely used, so if I want to explain what they mean, I may need to understand my algorithm first, so I will explain this part later when I introduce it.

-inv_num = False

 change_from_first = True